 (This recipe was created by Kate Flower, of Kate Flower Food.
 This shows it’s possible to make a gorgeous egg-free vegan quiche.
-It also makes an eye-catching addition to the table, with the gorgeous green filling contrasting with the rich red roasted vegetables.
+It also makes an eye-catching addition to the table, with the vibrant green filling contrasting with the rich, red roasted vegetables.
 Local producer Empire Pastry has recently released a wholemeal olive oil pastry which is perfect for the base.)

 Pre-heat oven to 200C.